realsonalkumar/Hindustan-Unilever-BFS-Hackathon/README.md

 <p align="center">
 <img width="1400" height="300" src="https://github.com/Sreyan88/Hindustan-Unilever-BFS-Hackathon/blob/master/Extra/HUL BFS.png">
 </p>
+## Online Hackathon
+The online part of the hackathon was a regression problem.
+We did not have to hustle much for a good leaderboard score.
+Our main objective was to qualify for the 2nd phase.
+We initially started with  XGBoost and LightGBM which are my favourite when it somes to competitions.
+Howver we did not perform well on the leaderboard even after tuning.
+Finally we settled with which gave us a leaderboardb score of 97.134388 and we ended up in the 20th position.

+## Offline Hackathon
 There were a total of 6 problem statements.We were assigned problem statement 1.
 The description of the exact problem statement is given below.

 ### Preventing Revenue Leakage and datasets